SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Enochian Biosciences, Inc. - ENOB

 [Click here for information about joining the class action]

-On May 25, 2022, the U.S. Department of Justice announced that Serhat Gumrukcu, the co-founder of Enochian, had been arrested and charged in a murder-for-hire conspiracy.
+On May 25, 2022, the U.S. Department of Justice announced that Serhat Gumrukcu, the co-founder and largest shareholder of Enochian, had been arrested and charged in a murder-for-hire conspiracy.

 On this news, Enochian’s stock price fell $2.17 per share, or 36.97%, to close at $3.70 per share on May 25, 2022.